-Commitment is a key to success whether it's in professional growth, personal life or the sports world.
+There is no question about it: commitment is a key to success whether it's in a business, personal and professional growth, or sports.

-Ask yourself the following questions and think about your answers: "How strong is your commitment: to your career; to your relationships; to your personal growth?
+Ask yourself the following questions and think about your answers.
+"How strong is your commitment—to your career, your personal growth?
 How much of your time and energy do you give these things?
 Do the results you get reflect your level of commitment?"